13 Things I Do To Improve My FinancesApril 22, 2020

-On days when I don’t have anything to do I work on finding new income streams.
+On days when I don’t have anything to do, I work on finding new income streams.
 I have always been clear that I dream of a day when I can work freelance full-time and still satisfy my lifestyle.

 For example, I get my manicure and pedicure every first Sunday and 3rd Sunday of the week.
 I also do my shopping spree a day after the payday.
-Then I set a pamper day where I watch movie and really go on a fancy dinner only once a month.
+Then, I set a pamper day where I watch movie and really go on a fancy dinner only once a month.

-10. I de-clutter most of my stuff
+10. I declutter most of my stuff

-Invest on staple pieces when it comes to clothing and shoes.
+- Invest on staple pieces when it comes to clothing and shoes.

-Invest of makeup that you actually need.
+- Invest of makeup that you actually need.

-Only buy a new skincare item if and then:
+- Only buy a new skincare item if and then:

 You have finished the one you are currently using.